-A report from this weeks Wrestling Observer Newsletter claims that WWE are concerned about Randy Orton’s current injury and that there is a fear by some that the 14 time World Champion could be faced with an impending retirement if things do not get better.
+A report from the Wrestling Observer Newsletter claims that WWE are concerned about Randy Orton’s current injury and that there is a fear by some that the 14 time World Champion could be faced with an impending retirement if things do not get better.

 Dave Meltzer wrote “There is a lot of concern regarding Orton’s back injury and its severity”, with other sources suggesting that an early retirement could be an issue for the 41 year old WWE legend.
 Orton may have to undergo surgery for his back injury, which would obviously add considerable time to his recovery period.

 Meanwhile, a recent interview with Randy Orton’s father, “Cowboy” Bob Orton, has revealed that the doctors have suggested that The Legend Killer should retire from wrestling, due to his back injury.

 He revealed that, while he is currently training, it looks like Randy Orton’s wrestling career could be over.

 “He’s training, so you know we’ll see what happens.”
 Bob Orton said, “I don’t know if he feels like going back, or if it feels like he’s ready to go back.
 I think he might, but okay, then again he’s pretty well taken care of.
 I don’t think he needs to, and I think the doctors have told him not to.”